arturadib/botio/README.md

 Bot.io uses [ShellJS](http://github.com/arturadib/shelljs) to enable portable shell-like scripting, so your scripts look like traditional Unix shell scripts but work verbatim on different platforms (like Windows).
 See [mozilla/botio-files-pdfjs](http://github.com/mozilla/botio-files-pdfjs) for real-world examples.

-When you `require('botio')`, the module takes care of the necessary cloning and merging into a temporary (private) directory, and executes your script in that directory.
+When you `require()` the main Botio module, it automatically takes care of the necessary cloning and merging into a temporary (private) directory, and executes your script in that directory.
 The module also exposes the following job information properties:

 ```javascript
 botio.id              // Unique id string of the job